exercism/csharp/exercises/practice/leap/.approaches/boolean-chain/content.md

 }
 ```

-The first boolean expression uses the [remainder operator][remainder-operator] to check if the year is evenly divided by `4`.
+The first Boolean expression uses the [remainder operator][remainder-operator] to check if the year is evenly divided by `4`.
 - If the year is not evenly divisible by `4`, then the chain will "short circuit" due to the next operator being a [logical AND][logical-and] (`&&`), and will return `false`.
 - If the year _is_ evenly divisible by `4`, then the year is checked to _not_ be evenly divisible by `100`.
 - If the year is not evenly divisible by `100`, then the expression is `true` and the chain will "short-circuit" to return `true`,